CtrlK

 Progressive Disclosure

 Monolithic wall of text with no references to external files.
-All content is inline including detailed integration patterns, risk frameworks, and performance metrics that should be split into separate reference documents.
+All content is inline regardless of depth or relevance.
+Sections like 'Performance Metrics', 'Risk Management Framework', and 'Integration Patterns' could easily be split into separate reference files.
+No navigation structure or clear hierarchy for discovery.

 1 / 3